ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}

    Here, you have used Edge termination.
-To learn about other secured routes and termination types like passthrough and re-encryption, run `oc create route --help`)
+To learn about other secured routes and termination types like passthrough and re-encryption, run `oc create route --help` command)
    {:tip}
 <!--#/istutorial#-->